itiger-cluster/itiger-cluster.github.io/_pages/mission.md

 it encompasses a broader vision of fostering interdisciplinary collaboration, enhancing research quality and productivity, and cultivating a highly skilled workforce in AI research, HPC management, and regional industry. iTiger is committed to:
 <ul>
-<li><strong>Empowering Research and Innovation:</strong> By offering unparalleled computational resources, iTiger enables researchers to undertake more ambitious
+<li><strong>Empowering Research and Innovation:</strong> iTiger provides a state-
-projects, explore new frontiers in AI and data science, and contribute to groundbreaking discoveries across multiple disciplines.</li>
+of-the-art HPC cluster equipped with the latest in GPU technology, including NVIDIA 5000Ada, 6000Ada, and H100.
+The cluster boasts 88 GPUs.
+By offering unparalleled computational resources, iTiger enables researchers to undertake more ambitious projects, explore new frontiers in AI and data science, and contribute to groundbreaking discoveries across multiple disciplines.</li>